 The categories in which members of the eight Houses and the Houses themselves participate, are Speech, Performance, Visual Arts, Music and the Inter-House Singing Competition.
 The event culminates on Wednesday night 12 June, with the Inter-House singing which has been on the go since 1971.
 There are four Owls to be won, for each of the aforementioned categories, and the overall result is for the final, Big Owl.

 The school archivist Paul Murray paid a visit to the Eistedfodd and was able to capture the following.
 As part of the Visual Arts category, the sons of two ODs respectively, were in the process of presenting a video asking 'Who is Cape Town?'
 Possible answers given were, 'She is Home'; 'She is my City'.

 In the photograph enclosed, is Robert Dugmore on screen offering a possible answer to the question.
 Robert is the son of Stephen Dugmore (Ogilvie House, 1984).
 Then, in the foreground is Hamish McKenzie, who also participated in the video, whom Paul interviewed about the event.
 Hamish is the son of Kenneth McKenzie (Ogilvie House, 1979).

 The fathers of Robert and Hamish might themselves have been part of the Singing Competition, but their time at Bishops preceded the actual Eisteddfod event.
 Main thing is, they all had/have the opportunity to participate in Bishops' creative spirit engendered through the vision and work of so many, making it possible!

-(From Left to Right) Brendan Fogarty, Steve Bailey and Hilton Houghton gather in the Museum, before their meeting in Th… More...
+(From Left to Right) Brendan Fogarty, Steve Bailey and Hilton Houghton gather in the Museum, before their meeting in The Mitre.
+More...